Looking for a real Flo Ovarian Support review? As a registered dietitian, who specializes in PCOS and hormone health, I’ve got you covered.

 Folate is also known as vitamin B9.
 It’s naturally occurring in a wide variety of food sources such as spinach, black eyed peas, asparagus, Brussels sprouts, and rice.

-Folic acid is the synthetic form of folate.
+Folic acid is a synthetic form of folate.
 Because of its low cost, it’s frequently used in prenatal vitamins or added to certain foods such as fortified cereals.

 The recommended dietary allowance (RDA) for folate for adult women is 400 mcg DFE.
 During pregnancy, the RDA increases to 600 mcg DFE, and 500 mcg DFE while breastfeeding.